J&J Medical Connect

 • A total of 86 patients were included, of whom 49 received TREMFYA, 24 received risankizumab, and 13 received tildrakizumab.

-• Patients with a medical history of diabetes mellitus at baseline are noted in Table: Patients With Medical History of Diabetes Mellitus.
+• Patients with a medical history of diabetes mellitus at baseline are noted in Table: Patients with Medical History of Diabetes Mellitus.

-Patients With Medical History of Diabetes Mellitus9
+Patients with Medical History of Diabetes Mellitus11

 Diabetes Mellitus, %